HastingsGreer/blog/ScriptLibraryOrchestrator.md

 machine learning: each training experiment or inference job is a script, the orchestrator is bash. bash should be your default orchestrator unless you have a very good reason to clarify: bash scripts aren’t the orchestrator- bash is. you shouldn’t be writing permanent scripts there, but you have bash tools to e.g. run all the scripts in a folder with xargs.

-Game development: each level is a script. this is the point of this post as this dedign pattern is underutilized in game dev. valuable to promote the otherwise tricky combo of debuggabillity and thematically diverse levels. may have to roll own orchestrator.
+if you write a toy ray tracer with the SLO design pattern, each scene should be a script.

 OG gnu-linux: linux is the library, gnu are the scripts

 Rules of the design pattern:

-First, the three rules that define the SLO architecture.
+The three rules that define the SLO architecture.

-scripts ABSOLUTELY may not import each other, and library code can't import scripts.
+First, scripts ABSOLUTELY may not import each other, and library code can't import scripts.

 The practical upside of this is that completely deleting any script should not affect the functionality of the project, except that you can’t run the script any more.
 If you find that this is not the case, ban a broader definition of "import."